ISO 27001 Training Program [How to get started]

 iso 27001 training

+A well-trained workforce is key to the success of any ISMS.
 Here are some of the must-haves in your security program:

 • A basic security training program that helps your employees identify and assess the key risks to some of your most valuable information assets

 • Periodic awareness programs for employees on your organization’s various security policies and processes.
-This includes responding to some of the common risks your organization faces.
+This includes responding to some of the common risks your organization faces

 • Role- and responsibility-based training programs.
-For instance, staff that are involved in the implementation of security may need to be trained on the specifics of the framework.
+For instance, staff that are involved in the implementation of security may need to be trained on the specifics of the framework

-• Incorporation of metrics to show engagement and understanding of the content such that it allows for retraining or suitable tweaks to the training content.
+• Incorporation of metrics to show engagement and understanding of the content such that it allows for retraining or suitable tweaks to the training content

 How do I get started with training ISO 27001?